Legal

 a.
 Automated individual decision making

-You have the right not to be subject to a decision based solely on automated processing, including profiling, except when it is necessary for entering into, or performance of our agreement (the Terms) or the Services or is authorised by the applicable law to which We are subject.
+You have the right not to be subject to a decision based solely on automated processing, including profiling, except when it is necessary for entering into, or performance of our agreement (the ToS) or the Services or is authorised by the applicable law to which We are subject.

 b.
 Your right of access